ajTronic/zetr/README.md

 | k    | rotate tetronimo clockwise    |
 | o    | rotate tetronimo anticlockwise    |
 | space    | hard drop    |

+### Limitations
+- output is corrupted if terminal is too small
+- only works on linux (prefferably arch btw)
+- only test on arch btw
+- arch btw
+- i like arch btw